cylc/cylc-flow/index.md

 There are several reasons why tasks might need to be cycled:

- * To run successive cycles of a real time environmental forecasting system (where in real time operation new forecasts are initiated at regular intervals as new driving data comes in; but in catch-up or historical-run mode the system dependencies may allow multiple cycles to run concurrently)
+ * To run successive cycles of an environmental forecasting system (where in real time operation new forecasts are initiated at regular intervals; but in catch-up or historical mode dependencies may allow concurrent cycles).

  * To split long model runs into a sequence of smaller runs, with associated processing tasks for each chunk.